 - Excess oxygen:

-Generally during pregnancy, the capacity to inhale air increases by around 30 % to 40%.
+Generally, during pregnancy, the capacity to inhale air increases by approximately thirty to forty per cent.
 This is a natural mechanism of the body to oxygenate the foetus.
-However, this sudden increase in the oxygen intake causes a sense of breathlessness in the mother.
-Shortness of breath usually triggers the spasms in the diaphragm, which is known as hiccups.
+However, this sudden increase in oxygen intake causes a sense of breathlessness in the mother.
+Shortness of breath usually triggers the spasms in the diaphragm, also known as hiccups.

 - Acid reflux:

-Acid reflux during pregnancy is common phenomenon due to the compression of the internal digestive organs.
-Many a time a tendency to eat or drink quickly can trigger an episode of hiccups, which is why doctors usually advice expecting mothers to eat in a calm and relaxed manner.
+Acid reflux during pregnancy is a common phenomenon due to the compression of the internal digestive organs.
+Many a time a tendency to eat or drink quickly can trigger an episode of hiccups, which is why doctors usually advise expecting mothers to eat in a calm and relaxed manner.

-Around the second trimester, mothers experience a series of mild jerks in their baby bump.
-The first few times of these jerks can even get the mother worried, as it is usually mistaken as some kind of difficulty the baby is experiencing.
+Around the second trimester, mothers experience a series of mild jerks in the womb.
+The first few times, these jerks can even get the mother worried, as she can think of it as a cause for some kind of difficulty to the baby.
 With time, these recurrent jerks become more prominent and frequent.
 These are nothing but the baby experiencing a series of hiccups inside the womb.

-When the baby is floating in the amniotic fluid, it tends to swallow a small portion of it.
+When the baby is floating in the amniotic fluid, he tends to swallow a small portion of it.
 This fluid then enters the lungs and the baby pushes the fluid out through these spasms.
-This is a natural phenomenon that does not affect the baby’s oxygen supply in any way, as it receives it from the mother through the placenta.
-In fact, regular fetal hiccups are a sign of a healthy development in the baby as its refluxes are developing inside the mother.
-During the third trimester, the hiccups become very predominant and it can very exciting for the mother to observe a pattern.
+This is a natural phenomenon that does not affect the baby’s oxygen supply in any way, as he receives the oxygen from the mother through the placenta.
+In fact, regular fetal hiccups are a sign of healthy development in the baby as his reflexes are developing inside the mother.
+During the third trimester, the hiccups become very frequent, and it can be exciting for the mother to observe a pattern.

-There are some good old remedies that work to get rid of hiccups.
-These are very safe to control the hiccups during early pregnancy and can do the trick of immediately stopping the spasms.
+There are some good home remedies that can help to get rid of hiccups.
+These remedies are a safe way to control the hiccups during early pregnancy and can do the trick of immediately stopping the spasms.

-- Drinking water: It is a very common and well-known remedy for hiccups.
-The idea behind this trick is to drink one full glass of it in one shot.
-Continuously drinking a glass of water without any pause unknowingly holds our breath for a small duration of time.
+- Drinking water: It is a common and well-known remedy for hiccups.
+The idea behind this trick is to drink one full glass of it in one go.
+Drinking a glass of water without taking a pause, unknowingly makes us hold our breath for a small duration.
 This, in turn, reduces the spasms of the diaphragm.
-Gargling with the water also helps in controlling the hiccups.
+Gargling with water also helps control the hiccups.

-- Deep inhaling: Taking deep breaths, in one go and holding it for as long as you can, abruptly stop the spasms.
+- Deep inhaling: Taking deep breaths and holding it for as long as you can abruptly stop the spasms.
 This technique fills the lungs and restricts the movement of the diaphragm.
-Care must be taken to not feel suffocated in the process.
+You should be careful of feeling suffocated during this process.
 You can also practice other breathing exercises to engage the lungs.
-Breathing inside a paper bag is also a technique that may follow.
+Breathing inside a paper bag is another technique that might be helpful.

-- Lime and ginger: It is believed that sucking a piece of something strongly flavoured like lime or ginger can cease an episode of hiccups.
-A drink made out of lime, ginger and honey can also work wonders.
-Again, just like drinking the water, the juice also should be consumed in one shot to get effective results.
+- Lime and ginger: It is believed that sucking on a piece of something strongly flavoured like lime or ginger can cease an episode of hiccups.
+A drink made out of lime, ginger, and honey can also work wonders.
+Again, just like drinking water, the juice should be consumed in one go to get effective results.

-- Sugar: Swallowing a spoon full of sugar is a quick remedy for hiccups.
+- Sugar: Swallowing a spoonful of sugar is a quick remedy for hiccups.
 Strangely, this method works by distracting the mind from inducing the spasms in the diaphragm.
-The vagus nerve, present under the tongue receives a signal of consuming something sweet and send a signal to the brain about it.
-This shifts the focus from the hiccups and stops it from staying for a prolonged period of time.
+The vagus nerve, present under the tongue receives a signal that something sweet is being consumed and sends a message to the brain about it.
+This shifts the focus from the hiccups and stops them from staying for a prolonged period of time.

-- Put your tongue out: Sticking your tongue out and simultaneously closing your ears again works like a charm on hiccups.
-In the process, you can take deep inhalations and exhalations to restrict the movement of the diaphragm.
+- Stick your tongue out: Sticking your tongue out and simultaneously closing your ears again works like a charm on hiccups.
+In the process, you can inhale and exhale deeply to restrict the movement of the diaphragm.